rilla-org/rilla-core/DEVELOPER_NOTES.md

 ### 3.5.
 SPICE File & Symbol Dependencies
 LTSpice has a strict dependency resolution path.
 For a simulation to run reliably from an .asc file:
 Any custom symbols (e.g., generic_nmos.asy) must be located in the same directory as the .asc schematic that uses them.

+### 3.6.
+Absolute vs. Relative Paths

+The LTSpice simulation engine, when called from a script, does not know the context of the Python script's working directory.
+All paths passed into the generated netlist, especially for `.lib` files, **must be absolute paths**.

+- **Implementation:** When a user adds a new model, the path stored in `models.json` must be converted to its full, absolute path (e.g., using `os.path.abspath()`).
+Passing a relative path like `user_models/model.lib` will result in a "Fatal Error: Could not open library file" from the simulator.

 ## 4. Future Architectural Plans